recursedev54/The-ANNA-Equation/README.md

 ## What the heck is this?

 So, I was messing around with color spaces and stumbled onto something.
-This script visualizes what I'm calling the "Anna Equation" - it's a way to transform colors that ended up creating an 8D color space on a 2D plane.
+This script visualizes what I'm calling the "Anna Equation", it's a way to transform colors that ended up creating an 8D color space on a 2D plane.
 ## Features

 - Input RGB color in hex format